 Often against its own interests, Colombia has collaborated extensively with the US.
 The country follows the US’s inept drug policy to the letter and Colombian President Alvaro Uribe is the only South American head of state who claims to be George W. Bush’s friend.
 Also, the nation is about to sign a bilateral trade agreement that will destroy vital sectors of its economy, and it has extradited just about anybody the US has requested.
 Yet shortly after the Chiquita scandal, in a display of false bravado, Uribe demanded that Chiquita officials responsible for approving the payments to the guerrillas and paramilitaries be extradited to Colombia: they had violated Colombian law and, he claimed, extradition had to be a reciprocal process.
 From Washington there was only silence.

 During part of Chiquita’s illicit payment period, the company’s CEO was none other than Cyrus Freidheim, currently the CEO of Sun-Times Media, a corporation that owns dozens of newspapers in the Chicago area.
 Although Freidheim has not been officially linked to the Justice Department’s investigation, Uribe should know full well that people like this do not get extradited.
 But if the US were truly ethical and coherent in combating global terrorism, Chiquita’s executives would be extradited to Colombia, just as Colombian narco-traffickers are extradited to the US.
 But that will not happen.
-And Uribe probably will not push the matter further—after all, “too much” is
+And Uribe probably will not push the matter further—after all, “too much” is at stake.

 The US government should nonetheless show a certain degree of consideration for the victims of the paramilitaries that Chiquita helped sponsor; the government should hand over the $25 million fine received by the US Justice Department to an organization that helps rehabilitate victims of Colombian paramilitaries.
 Those who have survived to this day live in slums of Colombia’s large cities in utter misery, burdened with the psychological trauma of having seen their relatives and friends murdered in front of their eyes.
 Unprecedented as such a transfer of money might be, these victims should receive compensation.
 Such a redistributive gesture might make sense for US policymakers as a display of sympathy for other people’s suffering in a world increasingly tainted by anti-Americanism.
 While compensation would not fully exculpate Chiquita for its crimes, it might make America more respected in the eyes of its neighbors and the rest of the world.
 In the meantime, Colombians and Americans alike will have to put up with a not so magical realism that allows a company that caused so much violence to advertise its products with a strikingly innocuous motto: “perfect for life.”